CTSRD-CHERI/cheribuild/README.md

 Example: to build and run a 128-bit CheriBSD: `cheribuild.py --include-dependencies --128 run` and for a clean verbose build of 256-bit CheriBSD `cheribuild.py -v --clean --include-dependencies --256 run`

+## Available Targets

+When selecting a target you can also build all the targets that it depends on by passing the `--include-dependencies` or `-d` option.
+However, some targets (e.g. `all`, `sdk`) will always build their dependencies because running them without building the dependencies does not make sense (see the list of targets for details).

+#### The following main targets are available

+- `qemu` builds and installs [CTSRD-CHERI/qemu](https://github.com/CTSRD-CHERI/qemu)
+- `llvm` builds and installs [CTSRD-CHERI/llvm](https://github.com/CTSRD-CHERI/llvm) and [CTSRD-CHERI/clang](https://github.com/CTSRD-CHERI/clang) and [CTSRD-CHERI/lld](https://github.com/CTSRD-CHERI/lld)
+- `cheribsd` builds and installs [CTSRD-CHERI/cheribsd](https://github.com/CTSRD-CHERI/cheribsd). **NOTE**: most userspace binaries will be MIPS binaries and not CheriABI.
+- `cheribsd-purecap` builds and installs [CTSRD-CHERI/cheribsd](https://github.com/CTSRD-CHERI/cheribsd) with all userspace binaries built for CheriABI.
+- `disk-image` creates a CHERIBSD disk-image (MIPS userspace)
+- `disk-image-purecap` creates a CHERIBSD disk-image (CheriABI userspace)
+- `run` launches QEMU with the CHERIBSD disk image (MIPS userspace)
+- `run-purecap` launches QEMU with the CHERIBSD disk image (CheriABI userspace)
+- `cheribsd-sysroot` creates a CheriBSD sysroot.
+- `freestanding-sdk` builds everything required to build and run `-ffreestanding` binaries: compiler, binutils and qemu
+- `cheribsd-sdk` builds everything required to compile binaries for CheriBSD: `freestanding-sdk` and `cheribsd-sysroot`
+- `sdk` is an alias for `cheribsd-sdk`
+- `all`: runs all the targets listed so far (`run` comes last so you can then interact with QEMU)

+#### Other targets
+- `cmake` builds and installs latest [CMake](https://github.com/Kitware/CMake)
+- `cherios` builds and installs [CTSRD-CHERI/cherios](https://github.com/CTSRD-CHERI/cherios)
+- `cheritrace` builds and installs [CTSRD-CHERI/cheritrace](https://github.com/CTSRD-CHERI/cheritrace)
+- `cherivis` builds and installs [CTSRD-CHERI/cherivis](https://github.com/CTSRD-CHERI/cherivis)

 ## Building the compiler and QEMU